Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 RAINBOW: No, surprisingly.

-GROSS: You say you had this, like, confidence.
-But at the same time, based on what I read, you didn't have that confidence when you were auditioning at cattle calls for Broadway shows.

-RAINBOW: No, I've never been good at auditions.
-That's why this whole Internet thing we've got going has been such a blessing for me.
-And the fact that I've been able to utilize it to get myself out there is really something I'm really grateful for because it's given me the opportunity to produce things, you know, for myself in the way that I want to present myself to the world and then put them out there.
-I don't know if I didn't have that ability that things would've taken off as they did.

-GROSS: Sensibility-wise, you are, like, the opposite of Donald Trump.
+GROSS: (Laughter) OK.
+Sensibility-wise, you are, like, the opposite of Donald Trump.
 But in spite of being so different from Trump, you've said that Trump reminds you of your father.

 GROSS: How?

-RAINBOW: Well, just behaviorally and - so much so that my father, who's no longer with us - he actually died shortly after Trump's election - but his campaign was going on, you know, at the end of his life.
+RAINBOW: And - well, just behaviorally.
+And so much so that my father, who's no longer with us - he actually died shortly after Trump's election - but his campaign was going on, you know, at the end of his life.
 And even he said that he couldn't watch Trump on TV because it reminded him so much of himself.
-So these conversations that the world is now having about Trump's behavior are conversations that were had within my family about my dad constantly.
+So these conversations that the world is now having about Trump's behavior - conversations that were had within my family about my dad constantly.
 So I think that's kind of why I really have his number.

 GROSS: So what were the similarities?

-RAINBOW: Just that kind of phony, you know, bravado.
-And there's just, like, a - you know, I hate to put down any group of people, but there's just a generation of, like, New York guy that - he just came from that stock.
+RAINBOW: Just that kind of phony, you know, bravado - and there's just like a - you know, I hate to put down any group of people, but there's just a generation of, like, New York guy that - he just came from that stock.
 And it was just - there was nothing genuine, nothing introspective.
 It was just textbook narcissism.
-And I think there are - there's a large group of men who are like that.
+And I think there are there - there's a large group of men who are like that.

 GROSS: Was there this feeling in the house that unless your father was pleased that there would be, like, a dark cloud hanging over the family?